top of page

 Ponga Pages reach out &

-Sometimes when building a Ponga page or a Ponga Storyboard there might be gaps in the details, or missing pieces.
-The people in the photo are never the entire story.
+The faces in the photo are never the entire story.
 There's always a back story.

-You may know something specific about your ancestor, or maybe discovered something that no one knew, or talked about.
+You may know something specific about your ancestor, or maybe discovered something that no one else knows, or even talks about.
 And you want to add it in and share, show and tell.

-I discovered that one of my great granduncles, Joseph Longworth, was listed as an idiot from birth on a UK census from 1871.
-And he ended up dying in a workhouse at the age of 34.
-I want to know more...
+I discovered that one of my great granduncles was listed as an idiot from birth on a UK census from 1871.
+Bit harsh in modern language.
+But as I found out, not in the 19th century.
+He ended up dying in a workhouse at the age of 34.

 I created a Ponga Storyboard slide for that back story, to fill in some historical details.
-No one in any of these photos is family, at least not that I know of.
-What I was after was to draw my guests in, pull them into the story of what life must have been like in the late 19th century England.
-Apparently quite difficult.
-Especially for someone like Joseph Longworth.
+No one in any of the above photos are family, at least not that I know of.